Search

 • Cash is the most conservative option and provides stability, but it may lose value over time due to inflation.

-Building a diversified portfolio—with a thoughtful mix of these asset types—can help manage risk and weather volatility.
-You also might consider investments like annuities, certificates of deposit or Treasury inflation-protected securities (TIPS) to help safeguard part of your retirement income.
+A diversified portfolio can help manage risk and weather volatility.
+You also might consider investments like Treasury inflation-protected securities (TIPS) to help safeguard part of your retirement income.

 Why is diversification important?

 Diversification does not ensure a profit or protect against loss in a declining market.
-However, it is a great way to help build multiple income streams for living in retirement.
-It increases the likelihood that one or more of your income streams will be there to support you when you need it.
+However, it is an effective way to help build multiple income streams for living in retirement and provide support when you need it.
 Remember that diversification can help reduce market risk but does not eliminate it.

 Thrivent panelists discuss current market conditions during the Market and Economic Update

 Navigate shifting market conditions with the latest insights from Thrivent Investment leaders.
-Register to watch the live stream on July 15 at 11:30 a.m.
-CST.
+Register to watch the live stream.
 If you can't make it, we’ll send you the recording afterwards.

 Register now